Obstacle Avoiding Robot Using Arduino

 What is an Obstacle Avoiding Robot?

-As the name suggests, an obstacle avoiding robot is an autonomous robot that uses a sensor to detect obstacles in the path and takes some actions to avoid it.
-Sensors like IR proximity, LIDAR, camera or ultrasonic can be used for sensing obstacles in the path of robot.
+As the name suggests, an obstacle-avoiding robot is an autonomous robot that uses a sensor to detect obstacles in the path and takes some actions to avoid them.
+Sensors like IR proximity, LIDAR, camera or ultrasonic can be used for sensing obstacles in the path of a robot.

 how ultrasonic sensor works